 Consider the Size of the Room

 The bigger the room, the easier you will want maintenance to be.
-If you have a very large space with high-maintenance flooring, you will quickly tire of the floor cleaning chores.
+You will quickly tire of the floor cleaning chores if you have a very large space with high-maintenance flooring.
 It is better to go with low-maintenance options for large spaces.

 Consider Adaptability

 Choosing flooring styles or colors that are not easily adaptable to changing tastes may be a bad idea.
-For instance, if you choose bold black and white tile for a room, you may feel differently about it in a few years.
-Bold colors or designs do not always lend themselves to easy adaptability should your style or tastes change in the future.
+For instance, if you choose bold black and white tiles for a room, you may feel differently about it in a few years.
+Bold colors or designs only sometimes lend themselves to easy adaptability should your style or tastes change in the future.

 An interior designer will often recommend that you create an easily adaptable space by choosing colors and styles that are more neutral and will go with many different types of color schemes and styles.
 This gives you more flexibility in the future to change the room if you like.